 Free yourself from suffering and live life to the fullest.
 Learn the yogic technique of meditation in 4 days (and master it over a lifetime)

-Listen to what your body is trying to tell you, pay attention!
-Taking charge of your health begins with giving heed to what your body has to say.
 Now that you know how to listen to your body, here’s more on some aspects of health, including exercising and eating right.
 Get ready to listen?

 Now, this is a flattering question because my body isn’t exactly chiseled like Hercules or some ancient Greek god, but yes, mostly I’m on top of my fitness, which in my view exists at three levels: emotional, physical and mental.

 In this post, I’ll limit myself to the question above and focus only on physical fitness.
 When you listen to your body and take care of your body by eating, exercising and sleeping well, it rewards you in every other sphere.

 How do I cultivate the self-discipline to exercise?

 Let’s be honest, maintaining self-discipline requires a constant supply of motivation and self-control.
 We want to listen to our body and exercise it, of course.
 But mindfulness alone doesn’t cut it, you’ve to have the will to act on your intention.
 We all fall, and that’s okay as long as we get back on our feet.